VermaAyush2k4/Aspects_based_financial_sentiment_analysis/README.md

 ## Methodology :

-The methodology of the project as shown in figure :
+The methodology of the project as shown in figure and implemented in (IT457_Final_project):

 ![WhatsApp Image 2024-09-05 at 1 02 55 AM (1)](https://github.com/user-attachments/assets/7c5db4b0-2eb8-45c2-b7b9-1c5af07fbed6)